 His research features thermodynamic modelling that highlight processes operating at the micro scale, such as melting.
 These processes can have a major impact on large scale tectonics in the continental crust.

 Phone: 519-888-4567, ext.
 33763

 - Metamorphic petrology, structural geology and plate tectonics to understand the evolution of the Earth's continental crust

-- Geochronology - the use of stable and radioactive isotopes to date rock formations
+- Geochronology - the use of isotopes to date rocks and minerals

 - Orogenesis - the process of mountain formation

 Professor Yakymchuk's research interests lie broadly in understanding the tectonic histories of mountain belts.

 He is particularly interested in the differences in orogenic processes from the Archean to present and how these differences are manifested in the rock record.
 He uses a multidisciplinary approach that applies fieldwork, metamorphic and igneous petrology, structural geology, geochemistry, and geochronology to understand orogenesis and the evolution of the continental crust.

 He is also interested in fluid–rock interactions in the deep crust and applying the principles of igneous and metamorphic petrology to understand the petrogenesis of mineral deposits.